mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## [1] 50.91667

-\#The median weight is 3 tons, median volume is 15 cubic yards, number of plastic botles is 1075, amount of polystyrene is 1350, and number of homes powered is 51.
+The median weight is 3 tons, median volume is 15 cubic yards, number of plastic botles is 1075, amount of polystyrene is 1350, and number of homes powered is 51.

-\#Problem 2 \#Clean data in pols-months and characterize the data frame
+\#Problem 2 First,I will clean the data in pols-months and characterize the data frame.

 ``` r
 df_pols = read_csv("pols-month.csv")